Xyzzya/CirnoChatbotDiscord/README.md

 # CirnoChatbotDiscord
-A discord chatbot that acts like Cirno, uses OpenAI API I'm a bit lazy rn I'll add the files later
+A discord chatbot that acts like Cirno, uses OpenAI API and Claude in the future

+Download the requirements and change the config file